 On the other hand, the Middle East may seem like a geographical designation, but the Middle East is not a geographical designation.

 For this reason, the Middle East has no clear boundaries making the term unstable.

 Because Turkish economic structure and sociological structures are different, international financial and social institutions are likely to group Turkey with European countries.

-Recently, a broader definition is used instead of Middle East.
-The new term, Middle East and North Africa (MENA), defines the Middle East and North Africa countries together.
+Recently, a broader definition has been used instead of the Middle East.
+The new term, Middle East and North Africa (MENA) defines the Middle East and North African countries together.

 Turkey is rarely grouped with MENA countries.

-If you think Turkey has a typical Middle Eastern climate, you are mistaken.
+You are mistaken if you think Turkey has a typical Middle Eastern climate.

 While all Middle Eastern countries have desert and arid climates, Turkey has diverse climate systems ranging from the Mediterranean to Oceanic climate systems.

 The landscape of Turkey is also totally different from the Middle East.
-In Turkey, the landscape resembles Greece, Spain and Italy, and Southern France.
+The landscape and climate of Turkey are similar to Greece, Spain, Italy, and Southern France.

 Just an interesting fact here, camels are not native animals of Turkey, as shown in several James Bond movies.